Annual Technical Report 2006 on Patent Information Activities submitted by United States of America (SCIT/ATR/PI/2006/US)

 For its image products of Patent Application (Pre-Grant) documents, Patent (Grant) documents, Certificates of Correction, and Reexamination Certificates, the USPTO uses CCITT Group 4 facsimile images enclosed in TIFF headers.

-By the last quarter of calendar year 2005, the USPTO's searchable products of Patent Application (Pre-Grant) documents and Patent (Grant) documents were based on the International Common Elements as opposed to WIPO Standard ST.32.
+Since the beginning of calendar year 2006, the USPTO searchable products of Patent Application (Pre-Grant) documents and Patent (Grant) documents are based on the International Common Elements as opposed to WIPO Standard ST.32.

 Main types of announcements of the Office in the field of patent information